nickjj/build-a-saas-app-with-flask/README.md

 - Creating a full blown user management system
 - Creating a custom admin dashboard
 - Logging, middleware and error handling
-- Adding quality of life improvements to the CLI script
+- Using Click to create custom CLI commands
 - Accepting recurring credit card payments with Stripe
 - Building up a dice game called "Snake Eyes"
 - Responding with JSON from Flask and creating AJAX requests